 [&]quot;Act" means the Environmental Protection Act, R.S.O.
 1990, c.
-E. 19;
+E. 19.

-"CPU" means this Certificate of Property Use Number No. 5346-CQVMZE as may be amended from time to time;

-"Director" means the undersigned Director or any other person appointed as a Director for the purpose of issuing a certificate of property use;

-"EBR" means the Environmental Bill of Rights, 1993, S.O.
-1993, c.28;

-"Environmental Compliance Approval" has the same meaning as set out in the Act;

-"Existing Building" means Building that exists on the Property at the time this CPU is issued and as identified in Schedule 'A': Figure 5 - Existing Building Conditions (Figure 5), which is attached to and forms part of this CPU:

-"Intrusive Activities" means any intrusive activity undertaken at the Property, such as excavating or drilling into soil or ground water, which may disturb or expose Contaminants of Concern at the Property.

-"Licensed Professional Engineer" means a person who holds a licence, limited licence or temporary licence under the Professional Engineers Act, R.R.O.
-1990, c.P.28;

-"Ministry" means the ministry of the government of Ontario responsible for the administration of the Act, currently named the Ministry of the Environment, Conservation and Parks;

-"O. Reg.
-153/04" means Ontario Regulation 153/04 (Record of Site Condition - Part XV.1 of the Act), made under the Act;

-"Owner" means the owner(s) of the Property, described in the "Owner" section on Page 1 above, and any subsequent registered or beneficial owner(s) of the Property.

-"OWRA" means the Ontario Water Resources Act, R.S.O.
-1990, c.O.40;

-"Property" means the property that is the subject of the CPU and described in the "Property" section on page 1 above, and illustrated in Figure 1 - Site Plan of Schedule A which is attached to and forms part of this CPU;

-"Property Specific Standards" and "PSS" means the property specific standards established for the Contaminants of Concern set out in the Risk Assessment and in Section 3.2 of the CPU;
+- "Building Area" means the horizontal area of a Building at Grade within the outside surface of the exterior wall or walls. - "Building Code" means Ontario Regulation 332/12 (Building Code), made under the Building Code Act, 1992, S.O.
+1992, c.
+23. - "Competent Person" has the same meaning as set out in the OHSA. - "Contaminant" has the same meaning as in the Act; namely any solid, liquid, gas, odour, heat, sound, vibration, radiation or combination of any of them, resulting directly or indirectly from human activities that may cause an Adverse Effect. - "Contaminant of Concern" and "COC" has the meaning as set out in Section 3.2 of this CPU. - "CPU" means this Certificate of Property Use Number No. 0431-B9YR4W-1 as may be amended from time to time; and includes any schedules attached thereto, which form part of this certificate of property use. - "Director" means the undersigned Director or any other person appointed as a Director for the purpose of issuing a certificate of property use under the Act. - "EBR" means the Environmental Bill of Rights, 1993, S.O.
+1993, c.28. - "Environmental Compliance Approval" has the same meaning as set out in the Act. - "First Storey" has the same meaning as set out in the Building Code. - "Grade" has the same meaning as set out in the Building Code. - "Intrusive Activities" means any intrusive activity undertaken at the Property, such as excavating or drilling into soil or ground water, which may disturb or expose Contaminants of Concern at the Property. - "Licensed Professional Engineer" means a person who holds a licence, limited licence or temporary licence under the Professional Engineers Act, R.R.O.
+1990, c.P.28, and who has obtained the appropriate education and training and has demonstrated experience and expertise in the areas related to the work required to be carried out in this CPU. - "Ministry" means the ministry of the government of Ontario responsible for the administration of the Act, currently named the Ministry of the Environment, Conservation and Parks. - "O. Reg.
+153/04" means Ontario Regulation 153/04 (Record of Site Condition Part XV.1 of the Act), made under the Act. - "OHSA" means the Occupational Health and Safety Act, R.S.O.
+1990, c.
+O.1. - "Owner" means the owner(s) of the Property, described in the "Owner" section on Page 1 above, and any beneficial or subsequent owner(s) of the Property. - "OWRA" means the Ontario Water Resources Act, R.S.O.
+1990, c.O.40; - "Property" means the property that is the subject of the CPU and described in the "Property" section on page 1 above, and illustrated in Figure 1 of Schedule A which is attached to and forms part of this CPU. - "Property Specific Standards" and "PSS" means the property specific standards established for the Contaminants of Concern set out in the Risk Assessment and in Section 3.2 of this CPU. - "PSSGM Plan" means the property specific soil and groundwater management plan specified in Section 4.2 (p)

-"Provincial Officer" means a person who is designated as a provincial officer for the purposes of the Act;
+"Provincial Officer" means a person who is designated as a provincial officer for the purposes of the Act.

-"Qualified Person" means a person who meets the qualifications prescribed in O. Reg.
-153/04;
+"Qualified Person" means a person who meets the qualifications prescribed in subsection 5(2) of O. Reg.
+153/04.

-"Risk Assessment" and "RA" means the Risk Assessment No. 8455-BRCNRU accepted by the Director on, April 18, 2023 and set out in the following final documents:
+"Risk Assessment" and "RA" means the Risk Assessment No. 0431-B9YR4W accepted by the Director on, January 23, 2024 and set out in the following final documents: